vta-js/eslint-config/packages/eslint-config-typescript/README.md

 }
 ```

-we will firstly search `tsconfig.eslint.json` in your working directory to use for `@typescript-eslint/parser`, if cann't find , will use `tsconfig.json`, [view detail](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/parser#configuration).
+We will firstly search `tsconfig.eslint.json` in your working directory to use for `@typescript-eslint/parser`, if cann't find , will use `tsconfig.json`, [view detail](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/parser#configuration).

 > if you want to use one specific tsconfig file,please use like this in your .eslintrc.json